kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md

 \(a\) Will not be considered a “license with reference to an activity of a continuing nature” within the meaning of 5 U.S.C.
 558(c), if the event occurs before the specified date; and

-\(b\) Ordinarily (subject to interpretation under §377.5) will be considered such a license, if the event does not occur before the specified date and that date is more than 180 days after the effective date of the authorization.
+\(b\) Ordinarily (subject to interpretation under [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.5   Procedure to obtain Department interpretation.|§377.5]]) will be considered such a license, if the event does not occur before the specified date and that date is more than 180 days after the effective date of the authorization.

 \[SPR-184, 47 FR 7212, Feb.
 18, 1982, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15940, Apr.
 16, 2019\]